JetSetIlly/Gopher2600/README.md

 > ./gopher2600 roms/Pitfall.bin

-Although if want to pass flags to the run mode however you'll need to specify it.
+Although if want to pass flags to the run mode you'll need to specify it.

 > ./gopher2600 run -help